Exanite-GameDev/Exanite.Ecs/README.md

 This is a fork of Myriad.ECS, which can be found here: https://github.com/martindevans/Myriad.ECS \
 This repository has been heavily modified for use in Exanite.Engine (engine is currently private).

 Also note, this ECS is not yet battle-tested.
 Many changes were made to the ECS recently (as of January 2026), and while I consider this ECS feature complete, there can still be many smaller issues that are yet to be discovered and fixed.
+Also, no benchmarks yet.
+Performance is not my current focus.

 ## Design goals